-- 3.1 During Q1 22/23 to Q2 22/23, CMLT have reviewed and updated the Strategic Risk Register to ensure we are managing the risks effectively and that we are taking the right action to prevent the risk from escalating and ultrately reduce the risk where possible.
-As part of reviewing the register, CMLT ave taken into consideration: - Whether risks are still relevant - Any emergent risks which have been identified - Whether the likelihood and impact of risks hap changed - Whether controls which are in place are still efective - 3.2 The below heatmap provides an overview of the current risk register with the risks which are being managed at a strategic level.
-At all version of the Strategic Risk Register can be found in appendix 1, alongs the a summary of the key changes to the risks since the last committee meet to
+- 3.1 During Q1 22/23 to Q2 22/23, CMLT have reviewed and updated the Strategic Risk Register to ensure we are managing the risks effectively and that we are taking the right action to prevent the risk from escalating and ultimately reduce the risk where possible.
+As part of reviewing the register, CMLT have taken into consideration: - Whether risks are still relevant - · Any emergent risks which have been identified - · Whether the likelihood and impact of risks has changed - Whether controls which are in place are still effective - 3.2 The below heatmap provides an overview of the current risk register with the risks which are being managed at a strategic level.
+A full version of the Strategic Risk Register can be found in appendix 1, alongside a summary of the key changes to the risks since the last committee meeting.

-1 2 3 4 5 Risk Scoring y Matrix Insignifi Mine Moderate Significant Severe 5 Expected SNCP1 - Nutrients Neutrality Impacts (no change) 4 ghly Likely SNCSI2 - Energy costs and disruption (no change) SNCGE1 - Leisure Memberships (increased from score 12 to 16) SNCM11 - One Team Capacity and Capability (increased from score 12 to 16) 3 Likely SNCM9 - Collaborative Working (no change) SNCGE3 - Regulatory Functions (no change) SNCM6 - Reform and Devolution (no change) SNCM12 - Cyber Attack (no change) SNCSI3 - Ukrainiar Refugee Safeguardin (no change) <new> SNCSI4 - housing demand</new> 2 Not Likely SNCM1 - Financial (i change) <new> SNCP2 Gypsy/Traveller site identification</new> 1 Rare
+1 2 3 4 5 Risk Scoring Insignificant Minor Moderate Significant Severe 5 Expected SNCP1 - Nutrients Neutrality Impacts (no change) 4 Highly Likely SNCSI2 - Energy costs and disruption (no change) SNCGE1 - Leisure Memberships (increased from score 12 to 16) SNCM11 - One Team Capacity and Capability (increased from score 12 to 16) 3 Likely SNCM9 - Collaborative Working (no change) SNCGE3 - Regulatory Functions (no change) SNCM6 - Reform and Devolution (no change) SNCM12 - Cyber Attack (no change) SNCSI3 - Ukrainian Refugee Safeguarding (no change) <new> SNCSI4 - housing demand</new> 2 Not Likely SNCM1 - Financial (no change) <new> SNCP2 Gypsy/Traveller site identification</new> 1 Rare